AutoMQ/automq/README.md

 ## 👥How to contribute
 If you've found a problem with AutoMQ, please open a [GitHub Issues](https://github.com/AutoMQ/automq-for-kafka).
-To contribute to AutoMQ please see [Code of Conduct] and [contributing guide].
+To contribute to AutoMQ please see [Code of Conduct](CODE_OF_CONDUCT.md) and [contributing guide](CONTRIBUTING_GUIDE.md).
-We have a list of [good first issues]() that help you to get started, gain experience, and get familiar with our contribution process.
+We have a list of [good first issues](https://github.com/AutoMQ/automq-for-kafka/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that help you to get started, gain experience, and get familiar with our contribution process.

 ## 🌈Roadmap

+Coming soon...

 ## ⭐License
 AutoMQ is released under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
 When contributing to AutoMQ, you can find the relevant license header in each file.